-And in a distinctly ironic twist, the most popular artists making the shift into pop music, such as The Midnight and FM-84, are actually evolving away from synthpop and into a warmly commercial style of the late 2010s that holds no meaningful connection to the sounds of synthpop music.
+In a distinctly ironic twist, the most popular artists making the shift into pop music, such as The Midnight and FM-84, are actually evolving away from synthpop and into a soft, commercial style of the late 2010s that holds no meaningful connection to the sounds of synthpop music.

 So, What is Pop Synthwave?

-Pop synthwave (popwave) music is a significant and rapidly expanding evolution of synthwave that has primarily grown out of the subgenre of dreamwave and become immensely popular in the past two years.
-The most popular artists in the style include The Midnight, FM-84, TImecop1983, and Kalax.
-Once again, despite superficial similarities in name, popwave is very different from synthpop and is actually trending in the opposite creative direction.
+Pop synthwave music is a significant and rapidly expanding evolution of synthwave that has primarily grown out of the subgenre of dreamwave and become immensely popular in the past two years.
+The most visible artists in the style include The Midnight, FM-84, Timecop1983, and Kalax.
+Once again, despite superficial similarities in name, pop-flavored synthwave is very different from synthpop and is actually trending in the opposite creative direction.

-Not only is this music fully disconnected from synthpop, but its ties to synthwave have become increasingly thin and difficult to recognize.
-In contrast with early synthwave, which borrowed heavily from ‘80s music culture like Euro disco, electro, and video game soundtracks, popwave increasingly turns to contemporary forms of commercial pop music for its inspiration, combining modern mainstream sounds with retro synth tones for a unique and fresh blend of styles.
+Not only is this music fully disconnected from synthpop, but its ties to traditional synthwave have become increasingly thin.
+In contrast with early synthwave, which borrowed heavily from ‘80s music culture like Euro disco, electro, and video game soundtracks, pop synthwave increasingly turns to contemporary forms of EDM and commercial pop music for its inspiration, combining modern mainstream sounds with retro synth tones for a unique and fresh blend of styles.

-Compare popwave songs like The Midnight’s “Lost Boy,” The Bad Dreamers’ “New York Minute,” or FM-84’s “Bend and Break” to any of the synthpop examples in the section above, such as Kraftwerk’s “The Telephone Call,” and the differences are remarkable.
-FM-84’s “Bend and Break” is an excellent example of a popwave song with no connection to synthpop music.
+Compare songs like The Midnight’s “Lost Boy,” The Bad Dreamers’ “New York Minute,” or FM-84’s “Bend and Break” to any of the synthpop examples in the section above, such as Kraftwerk’s “The Telephone Call,” and the differences are remarkable.
+FM-84’s “Bend and Break” is an excellent example of a pop synthwave song with no connection to synthpop music.

-In fact, it’s increasingly accurate to think of popwave music as a subgenre of ‘10s commercial pop.
-For example, aside from its retro synth tones, “Bend and Break” has a strikingly similar production style and songwriting feel as The Jonas Brothers’ “I Believe,” also from 2019.
+In fact, it’s increasingly accurate to think of pop synthwave music as a subgenre of ‘10s commercial pop.
+For example, aside from its retro synth tones, “Bend and Break” has a strikingly similar production style and songwriting feel to The Jonas Brothers’ “I Believe,” also from 2019.

 FM-84, The Midnight, The Bad Dreamers, and dozens of others are innovative and pioneering acts forging an exciting and increasingly popular style of synth-based music worthy of new terms and new discussions about synthwave.
 However, if a general or broad term is needed to describe the music in casual conversation, it is much more relevant and less confusing to simply call their creations “pop music” or “mainstream pop” instead of synthpop, as they share much stronger similarities with commercial genres of the past decade than with any form of synthpop or other music from the 1980s.

-On the other hand, if generalities are to be avoided, fans, journalists, and artists should embrace more specific, relevant labels like “synthwave,” “popwave” or a new term that does not already have decades worth of deep, concrete associations attached to it for millions of listeners.
+On the other hand, if generalities are to be avoided, fans, journalists, and artists should embrace more specific, relevant labels like “synthwave,” “pop synthwave” or a new term that does not already have decades worth of deep, concrete associations attached to it for millions of listeners.